1994 Men's World Open Squash Championship

 The 1994 PSA Men's Ballantines World Open Squash Championship is the men's edition of the 1994 World Open, which serves as the individual world championship for squash players.
-The event took place in Barcelona in Spain from 9 September to 14 September 1994.
+The event took place in Barcelona, Catalonia in Spain from 9 September to 14 September 1994.
 Jansher Khan won his sixth World Open title, defeating Peter Marshall in the final.